Hydrogen internal combustion engine vehicle

-A downside is that hydrogen is difficult to handle.
-Due to the very small molecular size of the hydrogen atom, hydrogen is able to leak through many apparently solid materials.
-Escaped hydrogen gas mixed with air is potentially explosive.

 History

-Francois Isaac de Rivaz designed in 1806 the De Rivaz engine, the first internal combustion engine, which ran on a hydrogen/oxygen mixture. Étienne Lenoir produced the Hippomobile in 1863.
-Paul Dieges patented in 1970 a modification to internal combustion engines which allowed a gasoline-powered engine to run on hydrogen.
+In 1806, Francois Isaac de Rivaz designed the De Rivaz engine, the first internal combustion engine (ICE), which ran on a hydrogen/oxygen mixture. Étienne Lenoir produced the Hippomobile in 1863.
+In 1970, Paul Dieges patented a modified gasoline ICE which can run on hydrogen.

-Tokyo City University have been developing hydrogen internal combustion engines from 1970.
-They recently developed a hydrogen fueled Bus and Truck.
+Tokyo City University has been developing hydrogen ICEs since 1970.
+They have recently developed a hydrogen-fueled bus and a truck.

 Mazda has developed Wankel engines that burn hydrogen.
-The advantage of using ICE (internal combustion engine) such as Wankel and piston engines is that the cost of retooling for production is much lower.
-Existing-technology ICE can still be used to solve those problems where fuel cells are not a viable solution as yet, for example in cold-weather applications.
+The advantage of using ICEs such as Wankel and piston engines is that the cost of retooling for production is much lower.
+Existing-technology ICEs can still be used in conditions where fuel cells are not a viable solution as yet, for example in cold-weather applications.

-In 1990 an electric solar vehicle was converted to hydrogen using a 107 ml 4-stroke engine.
-It was used in a research project examining and measuring losses from the power conversions sun -> electricity -> electrolysis -> storage -> motor -> transmission -> wheels.
-Compared to its previous battery-electric mode, the range proved higher but the system efficiency lower and the available alkaline hydrogen generator too large to be carried on-board.
-It was powered by a stationary solar installation and the produced hydrogen stored in pressure bottles.
+In 1990 an electric solar vehicle was converted to hydrogen using a 107 ml four-stroke engine.
+It was used in a research project which examined and measured losses from the power conversions sun → electricity → electrolysis → storage → motor → transmission → wheels.
+Compared to its previous battery-electric mode, the range proved higher but the system efficiency was lower, and the available alkaline hydrogen generator was too large to be carried on board.
+It was powered by a stationary solar installation, and the hydrogen produced was stored in pressurised bottles.

-Between 2005 - 2007, BMW tested a luxury car named the BMW Hydrogen 7, powered by a hydrogen ICE, which achieved 301 km/h (187 mph) in tests.
+Between 2005 and 2007, BMW tested a luxury car named the BMW Hydrogen 7, powered by a hydrogen ICE, which achieved 301 km/h (187 mph) in tests.
 At least two of these concepts have been manufactured.

 HICE forklift trucks have been demonstrated based on converted diesel internal combustion engines with direct injection.

-Alset GmbH developed a hybrid hydrogen systems that allows vehicle to use petrol and hydrogen fuels individually or at the same time with an internal combustion engine.
+Alset GmbH developed a hybrid hydrogen system that allows vehicle to use petrol and hydrogen fuels separately or at the same time with an ICE.
 This technology was used with Aston Martin Rapide S during the 24 Hours Nürburgring race.
 The Rapide S was the first vehicle to finish the race with hydrogen technology.

 Hydrogen internal combustion engine development has been receiving more interest recently, particularly for heavy duty commercial vehicles.
 Part of the motivation for this is as a bridging technology to meet future climate CO_{2} emission goals, and as technology more compatible with existing automotive knowledge and manufacturing.

-In September 2022, Kawasaki unveiled hydrogen combustion engine which is developed using the same injector as hydrogen Corolla based on Ninja H2.
+In September 2022, Kawasaki unveiled a hydrogen combustion engine developed using the same injector as the hydrogen Corolla, based on the Ninja H2.

+In May 2023, Yamaha, Honda, Kawasaki and Suzuki received approval from Japan's Ministry of Economy, Trade and Industry (METI) to form a technological research association called HySE (Hydrogen Small mobility & Engine technology) to develop hydrogen-powered engines for small mobility.